Welcome to today's edition of the Rush 24-7 podcast.

 That's his job.

-The Tea Party is a reaction to an Imperial White House.
+Sam Zell, the Tea Party is a reaction to an Imperial White House.

-I.e., the Tea Party exists because we've got near authoritarian dictatorial crap happening here.
+I.e., the Tea Party exists because we've got near-authoritarian dictatorial crap happening here.

 Responsible for the market.

-That's the president, Joe.
+That's the president, Joe, back after this.

 There are other things out there, and we find them.